-The old elementary school wasn’t replaced yet, the new elementary was built in the early 80’s.
-The old high school was just the multipurpose room, the four classrooms around it, and five classrooms that started where the art room is now and extended west.
+The old elementary school wasn’t replaced yet, the new primary was built in the early 80’s.
+The former high school was just the multipurpose room, the four classrooms around it, and five classrooms that started where the art room is now extending west.
 The hallways were all outside.

 The new high school gym opened with the last game of the 1971-1972 season.
 The parking lot was still unpaved.
-The floor in the entryway was designed to capture dirt; and it did a great job for that first game.
+The floor in the entryway was designed to capture dirt, and it did an excellent job for that first game.
 I played in the first game ever played there.
 Clallam Bay whipped us.
 Yes, I played basketball, football too.

-The Air Force left in 1988 and the center became a YWAM, Youth With a Mission site for a few years.
-When YWAM left they tried running the base as a resort; using the dorm rooms as overnight guest rooms.
+The Air Force left in 1988, and the center became a YWAM, Youth With a Mission site for a few years.
+When YWAM went, they tried running the base as a resort; using the dorm rooms as overnight guest rooms.
 The Council renovated the “resort” and moved into it in the mid 90’s.

 The Marina was completed in 1997.
-The offices and conference room came subsequent to that.
+The offices and conference room came after that.

 Now, that’s just the fifty years of change that I remember.
 The dates aren’t exact, but you get the picture.

 When you leave this evening; try to imagine this Neah Bay, compared to what you see now.

 You will help shape the next fifty years of change in Neah Bay.
 Use your imagination, think bigly.

 I urge you to Follow this quote as a guide:

 Some men see things as they are, and say why.
 I dream of things that never were and say why not.